eldor47/Roguecraft/README.md

 - **Soft Dependencies** - Optional integrations with ProtocolLib, PlaceholderAPI, WorldGuard, and Vault
 - **Team Synchronization** - Shared XP, levels, and weapon selection for co-op teams
 - **Attribute-Based Stats** - Uses Minecraft's native attribute system for health, speed, and armor (visible in HUD like hearts)
+- **SQLite Database Storage** - Tracks all runs with scores, stats, items, and power-ups (configurable, can be disabled)
+- **Run History & Leaderboards** - View your past runs and compete on global leaderboards
+- **Arena Setup Commands** - Easy in-game arena configuration with WorldEdit integration

 ## Requirements